 The Royal Botanic Gardens Victoria has one of the most extensive seed banks thanks to our moderate climate.
 The work of the gardeners and botanists is crucial to the ecosphere of Australia – and Florescence is helping shine a light on their conservation efforts for Australian and world plants and botanicals to restore abundance once more.

-As for the flavours, Florescence features traditional ingredients such as juniper, coriander seeds, orange, and lemon peel, but also includes unique selections of native Australian plants such as Tasmannia xerophilia (alpine pepper), kunzea parvifola (violet kunzea), baeckea gunniana (alpine baeckea) and more.
+As for the flavours, Florescence features traditional ingredients such as juniper, coriander seeds, orange, and lemon peel, but also includes unique selections of native Australian plants such as Tasmannia xerophila (alpine pepper), kunzea parvifolia (violet kunzea), baeckea gunniana (alpine baeckea) and more.

 Alpine pepper is a common shrub of the alpine zone and an ancient native woody plant in Victoria.
 The leaves and berries are aromatic builds a heat that eventually hits the palate.
 Violet kunzea is fairly widespread in Victoria.
 In spring its mauve bottlebrush-like flowers can light up its environment with a purple haze – if you’re a Victorian, you’ve probably seen it around the traps!

 Distillation took place at Anther Distillery in Federal Mills, Geelong in collaboration with Professor Tim Entwisle, Director and Chief Executive of the Royal Botanic Gardens Victoria.

 Tim says “this is a real, one-of-a-kind beverage, the official taste of Melbourne, with the delicate notes and scents reminiscent of the Gardens.

 “I have personally taste-tested and approved this gin.
 It has a fantastic aroma and a unique and charismatic flavour.
 We hope that you enjoy it!”